Host Headers, Secure Site Bindings, and SSL

 IIS 7 Edit Bindings Window

-IIS 7 Host Headers Edit Hostname
+IIS 7 Host Headers Add Hostname

-Host headers should now be properly configured for that website.
+The host headers should now be properly configured for that website.

-5. Repeat these steps as many times as needed for all of the sites you want to assign SSL host headers to.
-Change the host name to match the website's DNS name each time.
+6. Repeat these steps as many times as needed for all of the sites to which you want to assign SSL host headers.

 Setting Up Host Headers in IIS 7 Using the Command Line